All Episodes

 And Americans should be ashamed of that.

-But you know how that ha how you know how that works.
+But you know how that works.

-And you say, Oh, not to worry, son.
+And you say, oh, not to worry, son.

 I'll pay that off for you, son.

-So if individual citizens volunteer to pay off Chinese debt so they can walk tall in the world today, do you think that man who gave that pathetic figure who gave the State of the Union address on Tuesday?
+So if individual citizens volunteer to pay off Chinese debt so they can walk tall in the world today, do you think that man who gave that pathetic figure, who gave the State of the Union address on Tuesday, do you think he's going to take that as a sign that he needs to rein in?

 No.

-He he every everything, every speech Barack Obama gives, he stands up there and he says, Washington is broke, Washington is fixed, Washington doesn't work anymore.
+Every speech Barack Obama gives, he stands up there and he says, Washington is broke.

 So what's his solution?